 A kamik is a traditional Inuit soft boot made from the hide of a reindeer or sealskin.
 These boots were warm and nimble, allowing hunters to quickly and silently track on the ice.
 Modern cold-weather footwear such as Pac boots, build on the tradition of the kamik by incorporating an insulated liner with a more rigid sole for more versatility in sloppy conditions.
 At 3 lbs.
-10.3 oz. for a pair of size 11 boots, the NationPlus is considerably lighter and more nimble feeling than its closest Pac boot competitor, the Sorel Caribou.
+10.3 oz. for a pair of size 11 boots, the NationPlus is considerably lighter and more nimble feeling than its closest Pac boot competitors, the Sorel Caribou and the Kamik Greenbay 4.
 It also fits a lot snugger around the foot, in a cozy, warm and snuggly feeling kind of way, not in a constrictive way.
 While some user reviews on the internet claim that this boot fits a bit small, we would disagree and contend that it fits true to size.

 While the NationPlus weighs less, offers a more secure fit, and has superior grip, we found that there were flaws in the boot that were hard to overlook.
 Wet weather performance was severely impacted by the low flood height, and the wet material leached color and ended up staining the wood floor of our entryway, so exercise caution.
 For dry and cold snow, however, this is a great model.
 Compared to the best-insulated winter hiking boots, such as our best overall winter boot, The North Face Chilkat 400, this boot would not be our first choice for long hikes or snowshoeing.